athomas022/Aleena-T---Memory-Card-Game/README.md

 - showAttempts: To track the attempts left for the gamer onsreen.

 4. Gaming logic
-- Dynamically created an array of 12 cards using an array of 6 pairs of identical images.
+- Dynamically created an array of 12 cards (divs) using an array of 6 pairs of identical images that are appended to the parent div "container"
-- Utilized the Fischer-Yates shuffle method in the randomizer function which is invoked when the page is loaded.
+- Utilized the Fischer-Yates shuffle method in the randomizer function which is invoked when the page is loaded to shuffle the position of the cards every time the page is loaded.
+- Created a gaming logic in the turnOverCard function which states that:
+a.
+All cards are created with the unmatched class (i.e., img hidden).
+Clicking them will turn them into active class and show the image.
+b.
+If the clickCounter is less than 2 (i.e., game is actively played), capture the child values of the click event target and store them in the cardOne and cardTwo variables AND invoke the matchCards function.
+c.
+The matchCards function will match the img source of cardOne and cardTwo and if matched, will chnage the class to matched, add +2 to the cardsturned and clear out the clickCounter for the next round of matches.
+If the cards don't match, a +1 is added to the unsuccessfulAttempts, it is tracked on screen with the showAttempts (showAttempts - unsuccessfulAttempts).
+d.
+Also if the clickCounter is less than 2, and an active class and matched class are selected, an alert will tell the gamer to choose another card.
+e.
+A timer will be invoked, if the 2 cards that are active BUT are false in the matchCards function.
+f.
+If unsuccesful attempts > 5, an alert to try again is displayed and the page is loaded again with reshffled cards.
+g.
+If cardsTurned === 12, then the you'd won alert with the gamer's entered name is displayed.

 ## Unsolved Problems / Major Hurdles: